MrAlexSee/InterviewTopics/README.md

 ### C++11

+Below there are descriptions of most of the C++11 features (this is not exhaustive).
+Shorter descriptions are itemized here, longer descriptions are later divided into subsections.

 * Use `-std=c++11` switch for compilation.

 * `auto n = 5; cout << typeid(n).name() << endl;` prints `i`.